ashu-tosh-kumar/Calendar-Python/README.md

 1. Python for back-end
 2. Flask for web app
-3. JavaScript for front-end

 Some features of the project:

 1. The above date matrix is `7x6`
-2. 100% unit test coverage for both Python and JavaScript code
+2. 100% unit test coverage for both Python